OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 !!! note "Certificates"

     Be careful to put the `cert` / `private_key`  key in PEM format.
-Indeed, a lot of systems generally export the the keys in X509 / PCKS12 formats and so you will need to convert them.
+Indeed, a lot of systems generally export the keys in X509 / PCKS12 formats and so you will need to convert them.
     Here is an example to extract PEM from PCKS12:
     ```bash
     openssl pkcs12 -in keystore.p12 -out newfile.pem -nodes